Cancer Clinical Trials

 Among all pediatric oncology centers in the nation, we are consistently among the top five for patient enrollment in clinical trials.
 We are a member of the Seattle Cancer Care Alliance and partners with Fred Hutchinson Cancer Research Center.

-Seattle Children’s is also home to the Ben Towne Center for Childhood Cancer Research, which is developing immunotherapies that use the immune system to defeat cancer.
+Seattle Children’s is also home to the Ben Towne Center for Childhood Cancer Research, which is developing immunotherapies that use the immune system to defeat cancer, such as T-cell therapy for leukemia.

 You can search by diagnosis for many clinical trials available through Seattle Children’s and its partners on Fred Hutchinson Cancer Research Center’s clinical trials page.